Tenemo/threshold-elgamal/docs/index.md

 # Threshold ElGamal

-This project is a collection of functions implementing the ElGamal encryption algorithm in TypeScript.
+This project is a collection of functions implementing the ElGamal encryption algorithm in TypeScript on top of native JavaScript BigInteger.
 Its core includes ElGamal functions for key generation, encryption, and decryption.
 It is extended with support for threshold encryption.

 **WIP: Early version.
 Thresholds when set below the number of scheme participants don't behave as expected.**
 However, it works correctly with `threshold == participantsCount`, which is its main use case for myself for now.